CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Introduction

-We argue that the missing capability is \emph{pragmatic communication}—deciding what to say, how much to say, and when to say it based on other agents’ knowledge and needs~\citep{grice1975logic, frank2012predicting}.
-While frameworks such as Rational Speech Acts (RSA)~\citep{goodman2013knowledge} and the Bounded Pragmatic Speaker (BPS) model~\citep{nguyen2024languagemodelsboundedpragmatic} formalize this behavior, existing evaluations largely focus on single-agent reasoning or offline interpretation~\citep{jian2024llms, zhu2026distributed}.
-This misses out on a key gap: LLMs may exhibit strong internal reasoning (formal competence) but fail to use it effectively in interaction (functional competence)~\citep{mahowald2024dissociatinglanguagethoughtlarge, davidson2025collaborationgap}.
-Prior work has studied pragmatic \emph{understanding} in controlled reference games, typically in dyadic settings~\citep{khani2018planninginferencepragmaticssequential,louis2020d, hu2023fine}.
-In contrast, we focus on pragmatic \emph{generation} in multi-agent environments with partial information.
-Although~\cite{nguyen2024languagemodelsboundedpragmatic} suggests RLHF-trained LLMs can be interpreted as bounded pragmatic speakers~\citep{stiennon2020learning}, it remains unclear whether this extends to settings requiring sustained coordination under information asymmetry.
+We argue that the missing capability is \emph{pragmatic communication}---deciding what and how much to say and when to say it, based on other agents’ knowledge and needs~\citep{grice1975logic, frank2012predicting}.
+While frameworks such as Rational Speech Acts (RSA)~\citep{goodman2013knowledge} and the Bounded Pragmatic Speaker (BPS) model~\citep{nguyen2024languagemodelsboundedpragmatic} formalize this behavior, existing evaluations largely focus on single-agent reasoning or offline interpretation~\citep{jian2024llms, zhu2026distributedpartialinformationpuzzles}.
+This creates a key gap: LLMs may exhibit strong internal reasoning (formal competence) but fail to use it effectively in interaction (functional competence)~\citep{mahowald2024dissociatinglanguagethoughtlarge, davidson2025collaborationgap}.

-This gap is most evident in tasks such as the Distributed Partial Information Puzzle (DPIP;~\cite{zhu2026distributedpartialinformationpuzzles}), where agents must iteratively establish common ground when given complementary but distinct information.
-Humans succeed through sustained pragmatic repair across multiple turns\footnote{\Cref{tab:dialogue} shows a snippet from a DPIP ``game'' where humans take $\approx$30s and 23 turns (of dialogic exchanges) involving pragmatic repair to resolve an action.}, but current LLM evaluations rely on offline analysis or dyadic-agent tasks~\citep{wu2024your} for evaluating LLMs.
-Such works do not test whether models can \emph{produce} effective communication in multi-agent, partially observable settings.
+\an{Consider the Distributed Partial Information Puzzle (DPIP;~\citealt{zhu2026distributedpartialinformationpuzzles}): 3 \textbf{Directors}, each holding a distinct partial view of a 3D structure, must instruct a \textbf{Builder} to reconstruct it through natural language alone---a multi-party coordination structure our work directly adopts for LLMs.
+Humans succeed in DPIP through sustained pragmatic repair across multiple turns\footnote{\Cref{tab:dialogue} in Appendix~\ref{app:failure_taxonomy} shows a snippet from a DPIP ``game'' where humans take $\sim$30s and 23 turns of dialogic exchanges involving pragmatic repair to resolve a \textit{single} action.}, producing precisely the complementary, non-redundant coordination that RSA and BPS theory predict–and that collective intelligence research identifies as necessary for group-level synergy~\citep{humphreys1997properties}.}